thatoddmailbox/awsipacl/README.md

 }
 ```

-Click "Next: Tags" and don't enter any tags.
+Click "Next".
 Give the policy a name (ideally matching the name of your Lambda function) and click "Create policy".
-Close the tab you just used and go back to the "Attach Permissions" screen.
-From here, search for the policy you just made and attach it.
+You should now see your policy attached to the role.

 Now, go to the [API Gateway console](https://console.aws.amazon.com/apigateway/home), and build a new HTTP API.
 Add your Lambda function as an integration.
 Give the API the same name as your function.
 Set the resource path to "/{proxy+}".
 Leave the rest of the settings as their defaults.